• Free Tours

 Magic Fountain of Montjüic - free activity in Barcelona

 The timetable for the shows varies depending on the time of the year.
 It also closes for maintenance for nearly two months in January and February.
-If you are visiting at that time, the area is still worth checking out but maybe during the day.
+If you are visiting at that time, the area is still worth checking out, but maybe during the day.
 You can see the times when the Magic Fountain will operate here: Montjuïc’s Magic Fountain show times.

 Just one word of warning: with so many people concentrating on the show and this being at night, there are always one or two pickpockets around.
-Nothing to worry about though.
+Nothing to worry about, though.
 Just keep your belongings in front of you and gawp at the fountain!

 OUR LOCAL TIP: Be sure you arrive at twilight or later to enjoy the show to its full extent.
-In the summer months, it gets dark quite late so, if you arrive too early, you might miss the wonderful colours that can only be seen at night time.
+In the summer months, it gets dark quite late, so if you arrive too early, you might miss the wonderful colours that can only be seen at nighttime.

 6- Admire the Catalan Art Nouveau facades

-There is an area in Barcelona called Quadrat d’or (Golden Quarter) that includes one of the biggest concentrations of Art Nouveau buildings in the world.
+There is an area in Barcelona called the Quadrat d’Or (Golden Quarter) that includes one of the biggest concentrations of Art Nouveau buildings in the world.
 I am sure you have already heard of Casa Batlló and La Pedrera, Antoni Gaudí’s famous houses at Passeig de Gràcia.
-It is even possible that you know about other architects of the era like Doménech i Montaner or Puig i Cadafalch (two of the houses beside Casa Batlló were actually designed by them).
+It is even possible that you know about other architects of the era like Doménech i Montaner or Puig i Cadafalch (two of the houses beside Casa Batlló were designed by them).
 But Barcelona’s Golden Quarter is much more than this.
 There are dozens of marvellous buildings dotted all over the place in the area between Plaça Catalunya, Carrer Aribau, Avinguda Diagonal and Passeig de Sant Joan.

 Casa Comalat - Catalan Art Nouveau in Barcelona

-Back façade of Casa Comalat at carrer Còrsega.
+Back façade of Casa Comalat at Carrer Còrsega.
 Photo by Jorapa

-The Catalan bourgeoisie of the late 19th and early 20th century commissioned all these architects to build their over-the-top mansions and now we can all enjoy this open-air museum for free.
-We see some of these buildings on our Gaudí Free Tour but there is a lot more to explore.
+The Catalan bourgeoisie of the late 19th and early 20th century commissioned all these architects to build their over-the-top mansions, and now we can all enjoy this open-air museum for free.
+We see some of these buildings on our Gaudí Free Tour, but there is a lot more to explore.
 Enter a world of curved shapes, floral designs and stained-glass paradise!

-I have prepared this Walking Route Map so you can check them all out.
+I have prepared this Walking Route Map so you can check it all out.
 If you don’t have time to see them all, be sure that at least you don’t miss the 3 houses at the Block Of Discord (Casa Batlló, Casa Amatller and Casa Lleó i Morera), Palau del Baró de Quadras (don’t forget to go inside the doorway), Casa Milà (without doubt, Gaudí’s masterpiece), Casa de les Punxes (like a fairytale medieval castle) and Casa Comalat (the back façade at Còrsega street is even more spectacular than the front one).

 OUR LOCAL TIP: Don’t stick only to the facades of the houses.
 Look out for the small details.
-You can enter some of these beautiful doorways to admire perhaps a 100-year-old lift, pharmacies with intricately carved woodwork or old bakeries with iron decorations and ceramic tiles that will take your breath away.
+You can enter some of these beautiful doorways to admire, perhaps a 100-year-old lift, pharmacies with intricately carved woodwork or old bakeries with iron decorations and ceramic tiles that will take your breath away.
 All done in the Catalan Art Nouveau style of the time.

 7- Wander around a local food market

-One of the things that make Barcelona so special is that neighbourhood feeling.
+One of the things that makes Barcelona so special is that neighbourhood feeling.
 If you go to Sant Andreu, Poble Nou or Gràcia, just to name a few, you will feel like you are in a different city.
 Each of these has its own food market for locals to do their daily shopping.
 This is a great opportunity to check out the Catalan seasonal fresh delicacies.

 La Boqueria Food Market - Barcelona